-Corbyn's defence for his record is that 'In the past, in pursuit of justice for the Palestinian people and peace in Israel/Palestine, I have on occasion appeared
+Corbyn's defence for his record is that 'In the past, in pursuit of justice for the

+Palestinian people and peace in Israel/Palestine, I have on occasion appeared on platforms with people whose views I completely reject.'

 This defence was never credible.